OctopusDeploy/blog/blog/2023-05/inside-devops-dales-francis/index.md

 **What are some DevOps best practices you’ve implemented at Climavision?**

-*Dale*: In our organization, alongside our source code, we have folders for Infrastructure as Code (IAC).
-We use IAC to automate the target resources we deploy to, but we also use it to create the repository and Octopus project.
+*Dale*: In our organization, alongside our source code, we have folders for Infrastructure as Code (IaC).
+We use IaC to automate the target resources we deploy to, but we also use it to create the repository and Octopus project.

 **What advice would you give to someone just starting their DevOps journey?**